Katiebird Bakes

 I remembered that coconut flour is a particularly absorbent flour, and doesn’t need to be cooked like wheat flour does.
 It also happens to have a ton of fiber and other such good things.
 I don’t often use coconut flour in my baking because it’s a tricky ingredient, but it’s widely available and easy to procure, especially in a time where people have bought out the wheat flour section in preparation for the aforementioned sourdough adventures.

-All that remained was to add a simple mixture of melted chocolate and a little more peanut butter to help it firm up into a crackable shell on top of the bars.
 I used dark chocolate instead of the traditional milk chocolate, because we’re grownups here (most of the time).
 Also I just really like dark chocolate.
 If you like a different kind of chocolate, use that!

 And a little flaky sea salt never hurt anyone, either.